apache/pekko/docs/src/main/paradox/additional/packaging.md

 ## sbt: Native Packager

-[sbt-native-packager](https://github.com/sbt/sbt-native-packager) is a tool for creating distributions of any type of application, including Akka applications.
+[sbt-native-packager](https://github.com/sbt/sbt-native-packager) is a tool for creating distributions of any type of application, including Pekko applications.

 Define sbt version in `project/build.properties` file: